metal3-io/metal3-docs/design/baremetal-operator/reboot-interface.md

 further reboot-related API features in the future.

 The request could be made by adding to a list of client-chosen strings in the Host spec.
-This effectively formalises the annotation-based system proposed here and makes it a permanent part of the interface.
+This effectively formalizes the annotation-based system proposed here and makes it a permanent part of the interface.